H4KKR/AutoYouTubeLikeDownloader/README.md

 # AutoYouTubeLikeDownloader
 Uses IFTTT, Dropbox and a Raspberry Pi to automatically download and store *new* YouTube videos you've liked.
 Perfect for automatic data hoarding!

 Alternatiely, this can be used to download a large quantity of YouTube videos without dodgy online websites.
-Just make a .txt file called 'NewLikedVideo.txt' with seperate hyperlinks on each line.
+Just make a .txt file called 'NewLikedVideo.txt' with seperate hyperlinks on each line, then upload to Dropbox in the relevent folder (covered below).
 The script will then download them.

 ## Set Up
 This system requires a bit of setup, but once it's done you'll never have to touch it again!